 While printing with a flexible filament, keep the initial layer height within the 0.1mm – 0.2mm range.
 Since small layers improve layer adhesion the print has more chances of success.

 Through the ‘Road to 3D Printing Success’ series, we at Manufactur3D will continue to bring informative articles to help enthusiasts across the world to learn about this amazing technology.
+If you are interested in knowing more about other materials, you can check our our article on the Most Common Types of 3D Printing Filaments.

 We encourage readers to comment and contact us for any sort of 3D printing query they have and we will try to resolve it for them.